islador/currency_conversion/README.md

 # Usage Instructions
 To run the example contained in currency_conversion:

-cd into the directory
+cd into the directory and run
-run

 ```
 ruby example.rb
 ```